 Interesting Facts about Vice Presidents of India

 Vice Presidents of India stands at second highest level of authority as per the order of Precedence of Government of India.
-He is just followed by President of India who comes at the highest level of constitutional hierarchy.
+Vice Presidents are just followed by President of India who comes at the highest level of constitutional hierarchy.
 Vice President holds office for a period of 5 years from the date on which he enters his office.
 Vice Presidents are eligible for re-election.
-His term can be cut short if he resigns or he is removed from Rajya Sabha through a resolution passed by two-third majority of its members and likewise agreed by Lok Sabha.
+Vice President’s term can be cut short if he resigns or he is removed from Rajya Sabha through a resolution passed by two-third majority of its members and likewise agreed by Lok Sabha.

 The Vice President acts as ex-officio chairman of Rajya Sabha.
 Vice President presides the meetings of Rajya Sabha and all bills, resolutions, motions or questions can be taken up after his consent.
 In case the office of President is vacant due to unavailability, death, resignation or removal of President, then Vice President discharges the duty of President.
 In case of unavailability of President, the Vice President can act as President for maximum 6 months of time.
 Vice President is also elected indirectly by electoral college consisting of both house members.
 The monthly salary of Vice President of India is Rs 1,25,000 along with other different perks and allowances.
 He is also entitled to receive pension which is equal to 50 % of its monthly salary.